Celebrating Cultural Diversity With Ramadan

 When is Ramadan?

 Ramadan is the ninth month of the Islamic lunar calendar, or Hijri.
 The beginning and ending of months is determined by the sighting of the crescent moon.
 Since the Gregorian calendar used in the United States is a solar calendar, Ramadan begins on a different date every year.
-In 2013, Ramadan is from July 8 to August 7.

 How is Ramadan observed?

 Ramadan is a month of fasting; participating Muslims do not eat or drink during daylight hours during the 29 to 30 day observance.
 Muslims also commemorate Ramadan by reading the Koran, praying, and doing good deeds.
 Ramadan culminates in a three-day festival called Eid-al-Fitr, which literally means "the feast of the breaking."
 This is a joyous event, marked by the preparation of elaborate meals and the exchange of gifts.

 To learn more about Ramadan, including why Muslims fast during the holy month and more, see Ramadan, part of our collection on the world’s religious holidays.

 Let's Celebrate Ramadan!
 (Grades 1–2) Introduce your young students to Ramadan with this day-long lesson plan that emphasizes listening comprehension, handwriting, and reading skills.